 The oblique cylinder is the one that 'leans over' – the sides are not perpendicular to the bases in contrast to a standard 'right cylinder'.
 How to calculate the volume of an oblique cylinder?
 The formula is the same as for the straight one.
 Just remember that the height must be perpendicular to the bases.

-Now when you know how to calculate a volume of a cylinder, maybe you want to determine the volumes of other 3D solids?
+Now that you know how to calculate a volume of a cylinder, maybe you want to determine the volumes of other 3D solids?
 Use this general volume calculator!

 Where can you find cylinders in nature?

 Cylinders are all around us, and we are not just talking about Pringles’ cans.
 Although things in nature are rarely perfect cylinders, some examples are tree trunks & plant stems, some bones (and therefore bodies), and the flagella of microscopic organisms.
 These make up a large amount of the natural objects on Earth!

 How do you draw a cylinder?